• Skip to primary navigation

 for the lemon tahini dressing

-• 1/4 cup plain vegan yogurt
+• 1/4 cup plain vegan or regular yogurt

 • 2 tablespoons tahini